sodapackyaoi/sodapackyaoi/README.md

 ![43688036](https://github.com/user-attachments/assets/b92ff773-d209-4b30-afe8-4e49fe464552) ***BYI!!***

 <p align="center">
-i have trouble socially interacting :33 but i may be more open to u if youre chill, and have the same interests as me!! w2i most of the time, and feel free to c+h, i dont mind!! also, feel free 2 friend me on roblox ^w^, i barely get to play with any1 there (ignore that i have 200+ friends, im too lazy to clear them) </p>
+i have trouble socially interacting :33 but i may be more open to u if youre chill, and have the same interests as me!! w2i most of the time, and feel free to c+h, i dont mind!! also, feel free 2 friend me on roblox ^w^, i barely get to play with any1 there</p>

 ![43688036](https://github.com/user-attachments/assets/b92ff773-d209-4b30-afe8-4e49fe464552) ***DNI!!***